-Did you know that in many parts of India, untreated water has a TDS level as high as 2000 ppm?
-This highlights the vital role of RO purification systems in Indian homes.
-The RO water TDS level chart helps us figure out the TDS levels in clean water.
+Do you know in many parts of India untreated water has TDS level of 2000 ppm?
+This shows how important RO systems are in Indian homes.
+RO water TDS level chart helps us find the TDS levels in pure water.

-TDS shows us the total of all organic and inorganic substances in a liquid.
+TDS means total of all organic and inorganic substances in a liquid.
 It’s in molecular or tiny solid forms.
-The RO water quality chart tells us the right TDS levels for drinking and cooking.
-Keeping your RO water purifier in the ideal TDS range ensures water safety.
-It also makes sure your water tastes great.
-This chart is key for knowing the best TDS level for RO water.
-It helps consumers trust their drinking water is safe and delicious.
+RO water quality chart tells us the right TDS levels for drinking and cooking.
+Keeping your RO water purifier in the ideal TDS range makes water safe and taste good.
+This chart is important to know the best TDS level for RO water.
+It helps you trust your drinking water is safe and delicious.

 TDS stands for Total Dissolved Solids.
-It includes minerals, salts, and metals found in water.
-The reverse osmosis water tds chart shows you how much of these are in your water.
-This affects how your water tastes and its quality.
+It includes minerals, salts and metals in water.
+The reverse osmosis water TDS chart shows you how much of these are in your water.
+This affects how your water taste and quality.

-The TDS levels are key for RO purifiers to work well.
-High TDS can show there are too many impurities.
-This could make water unsafe and taste bad.
-Checking TDS is crucial to make sure RO water purifiers do their job.
-This keeps your water safe and enjoyable.
+TDS levels are important for RO purifiers to work well.
+High TDS means too many impurities.
+This makes water unsafe and taste bad.
+Checking TDS is must to ensure RO water purifiers does its job.
+This makes your water safe and enjoyable.

 Ideal TDS Levels for RO Water

-The perfect TDS level in RO water depends on how you use it.
-For drinking, aim for 80-150 ppm.
-This range is considered great for drinking.
+Ideal TDS level in RO water depends on how you use it.
+For drinking aim for 80-150 ppm.
+This range is good for drinking.
 Water up to 300 ppm is still good.
-But anything above 1200 ppm is bad.
+But above 1200 ppm is bad.

 Here is the RO Water TDS level chart: